Jordan Rozum

 Course: Introductory Classical Mechanics

-Course Instructor, Utah State University 2015
+Course Instructor, Utah State University Department of Mathematics 2015

-Course: Advanced Calculus
+Course: Calculus II

 Teaching Assistant, Utah State University Department of Mathematics 2015

-Courses: Introductory College Algebra
+Courses: College Algebra

 Teaching Assistant, Utah State University Department of Physics 2013-2014